CAMSCSC/GitBook-Learn/theory/gamedesign/gamedesign.md

 Games today have specially designed audio pipelines (Wwise) to ensure that 3D environments accurately distort the sounds created.
 3D sounds allow for a user to identify the location of a sound and in turn they become more grounded in a game.

 ##Video
 Games today look good, *REALLY* good.
-It is hard for many indie developers to match the AAA quality and therefore the search for their own unique style of graphics which further enhance the
+It is hard for many indie developers to match the AAA quality and therefore the search for their own unique style of graphics which further enhance the personality of a game.

+##Game Logic
+Games are often questioned for their preposterous notions of physics, however this can be played to your advantage because games are escapes from reality allowing one to do as he so pleases.
+Therefore, create your own simple twist on how a game should be.
+FPS?
+Modify  basic physics to psych people out.

+##Ease of Use
+How do you install most games?
+Through a 3rd party client like Steam or Origin?
+Or do you buy direct and install from an msi?
+A developer must choose a path to take.
+If the former is chosen, most will be managed for you.
+However, the latter route will force you to create your own installer and use your own vendor for selling.
+But don't worry, much of this is easy to do.